Where It All Goes Down

 Pygmalion takes place in London, England in the early twentieth century.
 At this point, the city was the capital of the largest empire in the world.
 That said, we only get a very small glimpse of it.
-All of the play's action is confined to three places, each located in the very fashionable center of town: Covent Garden, the laboratory of Henry Higgins's apartment on 10 Wimpole Street, and the "drawing room" (think living room) of Mrs. Higgins's apartment on Chelsea embankment.
+All of the play's action is confined to three places, each located in the very fashionable center of town: Covent Garden, the laboratory of Henry Higgins's apartment at 27A Wimpole Street, and the "drawing room" (think living room) of Mrs. Higgins's apartment on Chelsea embankment.
 You don't need to know exactly where these places are.
 Just know that they're ritzy, about as far away from the poor parts of London you could get.

 The easiest way to understand the setting of the play is to look at who shows up where, and how they're treated.
 This sounds pretty easy, right?
 Well, that's because it is.
 Covent Garden was a large market on London's West End.
 The West End was home to many of London's theaters, and it brought together a very diverse crowd of people.
 Everyone from the rich (like Colonel Pickering), the middle class (the Eynsford-Hills, for instance), to the poorest of the poor – who, like Eliza, were probably trying to make some money off the richer among them.
 This is the only place we see a bunch of people with (pay attention to this) a bunch of accents mingling freely.